CosmWasm/sylvia-book/src/basics/reusability.md

 }
 ```

-Time to test if new functionality works and is part of our contract.
+Time to test if the new functionality works and is part of our contract.
-Here I would also suggest to split the tests semantically but in this example we will add those tests
+Here suggest splitting the tests semantically, but in this example, we will add those tests
 to the same test file.

 ```rust,noplayground